-As Apple commemorates the tenth anniversary of the Apple Store retail launch, it’s fun to take a look back and see what things were like a decade ago.
-In this pre-launch video from 2001, Steve Jobs gives us a walkthrough of Apple’s newest creation.
+As Apple commemorates the 10th anniversary of the Apple Store retail launch, it’s fun to take a look back and see what things were like a decade ago.
+In the pre-launch video below from 2001, Steve Jobs gives us a walkthrough of Apple’s newest creation.

-The stores still have the same overall look and feel, but there were fewer computers on hand and more accessories and peripherals back at that time.
-A full 50% of the floor space is dedicated to showcasing solutions and software for sale which runs on the Mac.
-Contrast that with current day, where boxed software products are disappearing from store shelves at a rapid clip and soon none may be stocked at retail at all.
+A decade later, The Apple Stores still have the same overall look and feel.
+But there were fewer computers on hand and more accessories and peripherals back at that time.
+A full 50% of the floor space is dedicated to showcasing solutions and Mac software for sale.
+Contrast that with the current day, where boxed software products are disappearing from store shelves at a rapid clip — and soon none may be stocked at retail at all.

 The G3 iMac and iBook, and the G4 PowerMac and PowerBook Titanium, were the core products of the day.
-Airport wireless networking was the hot new technology, and Steve gleefully shows off how cool it is to pick your computer up and surf the internet without wires.
-Quite easy to pick up the PowerBook, in fact – those security cables which lock the laptops to the tables were probably introduced sometime on day two.
+AirPort wireless networking was the hot new technology, and Steve gleefully shows off how cool it is to pick your computer up and surf the internet without wires.
+Quite easy to pick up the PowerBook, in fact – those security cables that lock the laptops to the tables were probably introduced sometime on Day 2.

 The Genius Bar was a lot smaller then, just a small table in the back nearly overshadowed by the other sections of the store.
-Check out the red batphone on the back counter which Geniuses could use to call Cupertino should a problem stump the locals.
+Check out the red Batphone on the back counter that Geniuses could use to call Cupertino should a problem stump the locals.
 I don’t even remember that, wonder how long it lasted?

-The back of the store had a theater for product demos, announcements and training.
-Within a few years those were all removed to make room for the ever-expanding Genius Bars.
+The back of the store housed a theater for product demos, announcements and training.
+Within a few years, those were all removed to make room for the ever-expanding Genius Bars.
 And you gotta love those Flower Power iMacs at the front checkout counters!
-Customers weren’t very fond of this model (or it’s companion in Blue Dalmatian), I wonder if Apple needed some way to put their excess stock to use?
+Customers weren’t very fond of this model (or it’s companion in Blue Dalmatian).
+I wonder if Apple needed some way to put their excess stock to use?

-It’s not noted which store this is, could be Tyson’s Corner VA or Glendale CA. Anyone recognize the trappings of the time?
+It’s not noted which location this is — could be either of the first two Apple Stores to open, in Tysons Corner, Virginia, or Glendale, California.
+Anyone recognize the trappings of the time?

-UPDATE: The store is Tyson’s Corner VA, and the video was shown at MacWorld New York in 2001.
-The final version had music under Steve’s narration, this appears to be a rough-cut of that presentation.
+Update: The store is Tysons Corner, Virginia, and the video was shown at MacWorld New York in 2001.
+The final version had music under Steve’s narration, this appears to be a rough cut of that presentation.